Julie Christianson, LICSW

 What is my background?

-I have a Master’s degree in clinical social work from the School of Social Work at the University of St. Thomas and the College of St. Catherine with nearly 15 years of experience providing clinical and developmental services to clients.
+I have a Master’s degree in clinical social work from the School of Social Work at the University of St. Thomas and the College of St. Catherine with over 15 years of experience providing clinical and developmental services to clients.
 Through my years of experience, I’ve worked in a variety of settings, including a non-profit outpatient office, school systems, a shelter, a day treatment center, and in a private practice setting.
 I love working with kids, and I specialize in providing therapy and consultative services to young children and their families.
 My work is informed by Circle of Security International, where I’m a Registered Parent Educator who focuses on early intervention for security and attachment issues.

 Children give us clues that they need help through their behavior.
 This may look like withdrawal, irritability, worrying, impulsivity, distractibility, emotional outbursts, or acting-out behaviors.
 Throughout my work, I have found that it is important to build trusting relationships and create an atmosphere where clients feel engaged and comfortable.
 My focus is on understanding a client’s unique needs and circumstances and finding solutions within a collaborative relationship with my client.
 Therapeutic frameworks I utilize include attachment, developmental, and psychodynamic theories.